Pewciu6/Linear-Regression/README.md

-This project consists of creating a linear regression from scratch, also I have included some data to practically test it.
-Link to wikipedia to learn a bit more: https://en.wikipedia.org/wiki/Linear_regression
+This project consists of creating a linear regression as well as logistic regression from scratch, also I have included some data to practically test it.
+Link to wikipedia to learn a bit more: https://en.wikipedia.org/wiki/Linear_regression https://en.wikipedia.org/wiki/Logistic_regression